 I wanted but never expected Edward to be faithful.
 From what I knew he was.
 There was never evidence of another woman in the almost two years I rushed to meet him.
-If there was another I would have left him.
-I wouldn’t have been able to accept another in his apartment let alone bed, they like he, were mine, even if temporarily.
+If there was another, I would have left him.
+I wouldn’t have been able to accept someone else in his apartment, let alone bed.
+They like him, were mine, even if temporarily.

 There was a big going away party at Edward’s apartment.
 I didn’t attend.
 I didn’t want to see it stripped of the things remembered while others trampled our private place.
 Seeing it without the fish tank, water bed, with empty cupboards and refrigerator, cleaned but abandoned stove where I prepared meals would be too much.
 I didn’t know nor ask what happened to the fish tank.
 I was afraid he’d given it to a friend.

 I told him I’d never seen another in our sanctuary and didn’t want to see it filled with strangers.
 That is what I said but instead knew I would be socially ill at ease among his peers, knew I would break down and cry and attract questions.
 I didn’t want to be stared at, the uneducated Asian woman he was oddly fixated about.
 He was relieved I opted out, a sign he was returning to his own.

 The morning after the party, I arranged to meet him outside the apartment complex and drove him to the San Francisco Airport.
 I didn’t know where he spent the night and was afraid to ask.